JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Report_On_Noosa_89.md

 On Friday morning, after a hymn-sing-along, we divided into five groups for the “Missing Link” workshop which was based on the following quotation -

 > “Let me emphatically state this eternal truth: If you, by truth co-ordination, learn to exemplify in your lives this beautiful wholeness of righteousness, your fellow men will then seek after you that they may gain what you have so acquired.
 The measure wherewith truth seekers are drawn to you represents the measure of your truth endowment, your righteousness.
 The extent to which you have to go with your message to the people is, in a way, the measure of your failure to live the whole or righteous life, the truth-co-ordinated life.”
-(Jesus, [UB 155:1.5](/en/The_Urantia_Book/155#p1_5))
+(Jesus, <a id="a50_549"></a>[UB 155:1.5](/en/The_Urantia_Book/155#p1_5))

 The following is a synopsis of the aims of the workshop prepared by Ken Glasziou.